Tension Force or Tension Forces

 We have been in business for over a century and focus on being the most recognized name in the force sensor calibration business.
 That vision comes from educating our customers on what matters most, and having the proper discussions relating to force sensor calibration concepts, so everyone uses the proper methods and math.

-Everything we do, we believe in changing how people think about force and torque calibration.
+We believe in changing how people think about force and torque calibration in everything we do.
 We challenge the "just calibrate it" mentality by educating our customers on what matters, what causes significant errors, and how to focus on reducing them.
 In addition, Morehouse makes simple-to-use calibration products.

 We build excellent force equipment that is plumb, level, square, and rigid.
 Morehouse provides unparalleled calibration service with less than two-week lead times.